 Muttrah fish market sits at the western end of the Cornice.
 This is a fascinating place to watch locals haggle in the early hours of the morning.

 To the eastern edge, you will find Muttrah fortress.
 The fortress only opened to the public in recent years.

 It is free to enter and is well worth the climb.
 You have excellent panoramas across Muscat and Muttrah port from up here.

 Fall in Love with Quaint Misfat Al Abriyeen

 The old houses here are perched almost precariously on top of cliffs and solid rocks.
-People in Misfat Al Abriyeen still live in traditional mud brick houses with palm roofs.
+People in Misfat Al Abriyeen still live in traditional mud-brick houses with palm roofs.

 Take a History Lesson at Jabrin Fort

-Jabrin fort contains expansive living quarters that were occupied by the Imam, his wife, and their consorts, in addition to a mosque, a Quran school, courtyards and prisons.
-This could well be the most impressive fortress in the Sultanate of Oman.
+Jabrin Fort contains expansive living quarters that were occupied by the Imam, his wife, and their consorts.
+Additionally, there is a mosque, a Quran school, courtyards, and prisons.
+This could well be the most impressive fortress in the country and without a doubt one of the best places to visit in Oman.